Country artists Zac Brown, Elle King, Sam Hunt out of New Year’s TV special due to ‘COVID-19 safety protocols’ - NewsBreak

 The artists — Zac Brown Band, Sam Hunt and Elle King — were all scheduled to perform during “New Year’s Eve Live: Nashville’s Big Bash,” to be broadcast on CBS on New Year’s Eve.

-Zac Brown announced the news on his Instagram page Thursday, confirming he tested positive for COVID-19.
+Zac Brown announced the news on his Instagram page Thursday, confirming he tested positive for COVID-19.‘This is a family’: From an antique shop to a pizza spot, Winfield residents pick up the pieces after tornado

 On Thursday evening, organizers said Sam Hunt and Elle King would also not be appearing.
 An announcement from the city’s Visit Nashville tourism website only said the lineup changes were made in accordance with “COVID-19 safety protocols.”